-After you have chosen your niche, it is always a good idea to research your niche.
-If there is a lot of competition, you will want to find a way to stand out of the crowd.
+After choosing your niche, it is always a good idea to research your niche.
+If there is a lot of competition, you will want to find a way to stand out from the crowd.

 - Do I offer something that they do not?

-- Do I have more knowledge of my niche then they do?
+- Do I have more knowledge of my niche than they do?